-It’s an inexpensive and easy way for health clubs, fitness centers, and other wellness businesses to stay “top of mind” with potential customers until they’re ready to buy.
-And it’s a way to strengthen the relationship you have with your current customers.
+Email marketing’s a great way for health clubs, healthy lifestyle businesses, and wellness centers to stay “top of mind” with potential customers and strengthen relationships with current customers.

-So the question quickly becomes “Great!
+So the real question is “Great!
 Um….how do we actually find new subscribers?”

 Implement a couple of these tips each month and your email newsletter subscriber list will quickly fill with people who are likely to someday become your customer: